 Because of this disparity, some people try and reduce those costs by fraudulently setting up their policies in the name of an older or lower risk driver.

-Teenagers and parents of teenage drivers are always trying to find cheap insurance quotes, which is why fronted policies are often set up in a well meaning way.
-Many people don't realise it can land you in hot water.
+Teenagers and parents of teenage drivers are always trying to find cheap insurance quotes, which is why fronted policies are often set up in a well-intended way.

 ActionFraud describes it as a type of insurance fraud and notes that those caught doing it could face prosecution for fraud and it could even result in a criminal record.